intel/pti-gpu/chapters/metrics_collection/LevelZero.md

 status = zeEventPoolCreate(context, &event_pool_desc, 0, nullptr, &event_pool);
 assert(status == ZE_RESULT_SUCCESS);
 ```
-This time one may have to deal with multiple metric queries at a time (e.g. if multiple kernels are submitted to execution simultaniously), so the size for both pools may be greater than one.
+This time one may have to deal with multiple metric queries at a time (e.g. if multiple kernels are submitted to execution simultaneously), so the size for both pools may be greater than one.

 The process of metric query submission looks like this:
 ```cpp